StevanFreeborn/OnspringAzureADSyncer/README.md

 ✅ Allow Azure Active Directory to serve as the system of record for managing users and groups.

-✅ Synchronize all users and groups in Azure Active Directory with Onspring.
+✅ Synchronize groups and their members in Azure Active Directory with Onspring.

 ✅ Activate and deactivate Onspring users based on group membership in specific Azure Active Directory groups.

+✅ Map Azure Active Directory group properties to Onspring group fields.

 ✅ Map Azure Active Directory user properties to Onspring user fields.

-✅ Map Azure Active Directory group properties to Onspring group fields.

 ## Requirements